-3.5.4.3 Master Non-Potable Water Plan
+3.5.4.3 Non-Potable Water Infrastructure Master Plan

-The Master Non-Potable Water Plan provides general locations and sizes of the major non-potable water infrastructure needed to provide service for the Site.
-This infrastructure includes the possible construction or expansion of a wastewater treatment facility & distribution lines.
+The Non-Potable Water Infrastructure Master Plan provides general locations and sizes of the major non-potable water infrastructure needed to provide service for the Site.
+This infrastructure includes the possible construction or expansion of a storage and booster station & distribution lines.